-DHL began by talking to TfL, the PLA, external consultants Marico and boat operators Thames Clippers Logistics to put everything in place.
+DHL began by talking to TfL, the PLA, and Livett's to put everything in place for the initial trial.
+Thames Clippers later came on board as the boat operator for the project.
 At first the project consisted of taking the parcels on an unbranded boat from Wandsworth to Bankside, where they were met by bikes.
 This did work but wasn't scalable.
-To facilitate greater volume, TfL and DHL came to an agreement where a fine sort could take place using half of the Bankside waiting room before parcels were taken off on bikes.
+To facilitate greater volume, TfL and DHL came to an agreement where a fine sort could happen using half the Bankside waiting room before parcels were taken off on bikes.
+The project boat at

-The project